bhavyeah20/Equity_Research/README.md

 # Equity_Research
-A deep dive into the HCV sector
+A deep dive into the Heavy Commercial Vehicles sector